DhivakarG13/CSharp-TIPS/Assignment_10/Exploration questions.md

 data access, data base connectivity & network communication.

-#### ASP.NET:
+#### ASP.NET Core:
-* ASP.NET is a part of the .NET framework, providing a robust platform for building dynamic web applications and services.
+* ASP.NET core is a part of the .NET framework, providing a robust platform for building dynamic web applications and services.
 * It supports various development models like Web Forms, MVC (Model-View-Controller), and Razor Pages, giving developers flexibility in how they build their applications.
 * we can develop applications that run on Windows, macOS, and Linux.